-Rejection, abandonment, and losing trust is devastating for anyone much more to a person with BPD.
+Rejection, abandonment, and losing trust is devastating for anyone, much more to a person with BPD.

-The effects of this borderline personality disorder relationship cycle can range from depression, anger, resentment, revenge, and sadly even self-harm.
+The effects of this borderline personality disorder relationship cycle can range from depression, anger, resentment, revenge, and, sadly, even self-harm.
 The confusion, the pain, and the anger are all just too overwhelming for this person and may lead to actions that we all dread.

-5. Repeating of the cycle – the trigger
+6. Repeating of the cycle – the trigger

 No matter how distant a person can be, love and relationships will always be there.
-Slowly trusting again, slowly learning how to love and smile again is another start of a borderline personality disorder relationships.
+Slowly trusting again, slowly learning how to love and smile again is another start of borderline personality disorder relationships.

 Love is a new light of hope for happiness.